 WHEREAS, the Board of Directors of the Company (the “Board”) has approved the Company entering into an employment agreement with the Executive;

-WHEREAS, the Executive is now the Chief Financial Officer of the Company and thus the principal executive of the Company;
+WHEREAS, the Executive is now the Director of Financial Reporting of the Company;

 WHEREAS, the Company and Executive would like to set forth the terms of Executive’s continued employment;

 NOW THEREFORE, in consideration of the recitals and the mutual agreements herein set forth, the Company and the Executive agree as follows:

 1.1 Employment.
 The Company hereby employs Executive and Executive accepts employment as Chief Financial Officer of the Company.
 As its Chief Financial Officer, Executive shall render such services to the Company as are customarily rendered by a comparable officer of comparable companies and as required by the articles and by-laws of the Company.
 Executive accepts such employment and, consistent with fiduciary standards which exist between an employer and an employee, shall perform and discharge the duties commensurate with his position that may be assigned to him from time to time by the Company.